simgrid/simgrid/examples/README.rst

        .. example-tab:: examples/c/app-token-ring/app-token-ring.c

   - **Master Workers:**
-    Another good old example, where one Master process has a bunch of task to dispatch to a set of several Worker processes.
+    Another good old example, where one Master process has a bunch of tasks to dispatch to a set of several Worker processes.

     .. tabs::